 Partner up for yoga and relaxation together. (photo credit: istock/davidf)

 Practice your couple poses

-Whether you regularly practice or have wanted to try it, a couples yoga class is a great way to mark the occasion.
-Try Playful Partner Yoga at Whims Brewery in Atco with a no-skills yoga sesh, followed by beer and delish food.
+Whether you regularly practice or have always wanted to try it, a couples yoga class is a great way to mark the occasion.
+Try Partner Yoga + Hot Chocolate Bar at Forged Soul Fitness & Yoga in Hammonton with a no-skills yoga sesh, followed by a delish hot cocoa bar.
 Or take a Reset and Refresh Retreat Day to rejuvenate at Pure Toms River Yoga for some self-love.
 If you want to combine yoga with deep relaxation, try the Peace, Love, and Chocolate: A Restorative & Aromatherapy Workshop at Indigo Yoga in Caldwell.

 Gather for a getaway

 If you can swing childcare coverage, escape to a quick getaway in the tri-state area.
 Find romance in Cape May at the luxury adults-only boutique hotel Virginia, get whisked away to a Victorian Castle in the Catskills at Mohonk Mountain House, or spend the day in a steamy outdoor pool at the Crystal Springs Resort.
 Want more ideas on where to go in under two hours?
 Check out our luxe hotels guide for PA, NJ, and NY hotels, and start planning now.

 Few things are more romantic than a hot air balloon ride—you’re floating high in the air in a basket with your loved one while enjoying the beautiful sights below.
 Reserve a private Dinner Flight for the two of you through In Flight Balloon Adventures, where you’ll soar high above the skies in a one-hour ride and then celebrate with an elegant dinner at the nearby restaurant.

 Dance like no one is watching